maliMirkec/personal-website/source/_posts/bem-wordpress-theme.md

 ## Final thoughts

-There you have it, a Wordpress starter theme.
-All you need to do is download [the project](https://github.com/maliMirkec/_bem) and start developing new shiny Wordpress theme.
+There you have it, a WordPress starter theme.
+All you need to do is download [the project](https://github.com/maliMirkec/_bem) and start developing new shiny WordPress theme.

 As always, any comments or [tweets](https://twitter.com/malimirkeccita) are appreciated.